-Special responsibilities: Member of Nomination Committee (1 July 2018 to 5 June 2019),
+Special responsibilities: Member of Nomination Committee (Member 1 July 2018 to 5 June 2019 and Chair from

-Chair of Nomination Committee (from 6 June 2019)
+6 June 2019)

-'Other current directorships' quoted above are current directorships for listed entities only and exclude directorships of all other types of entities, unless otherwise stated.
+'Other current directorships' quoted above are current directorships for listed entities only and excludes directorships of all other types of entities, unless otherwise stated.

-'Former directorships (in the last 3 years)' quoted above are directorships held in the last 3 years for listed entities only and exclude directorships of all other types of entities, unless otherwise stated.
+'Former directorships (in the last 3 years)' quoted above are directorships held in the last 3 years for listed entities only and excludes directorships of all other types of entities, unless otherwise stated.